KaiyueSun98/T2V-CompBench/README.md

 The final score of the model in this category (motion) will be saved in the last line of `../csv_motion_binding/mymodel_score.csv`.

+<a name="sampled_videos"></a>
+## :film_strip: Sampled Videos
+To facilitate future research and ensure complete transparency, we release all the videos we sampled and used for the T2V-CompBench evaluation.
+You can download them on [OneDrive](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/kaiyue_connect_hku_hk/EjXmmz0XXQBFu_EMmBM2WCkBI9iuATOib-dC3GLBUmCuIw?e=a6lFCC).

 <a name="eval_your_own"></a>